 Storing leftover karak:

 I’ve stored leftover karak in the fridge and rewarmed it in the microwave.
-It tastes great, but I’ve only stored it overnight so I can’t recommend longer storage.
+It tastes great, but I’ve only stored it overnight or maximum up to two days so I can’t recommend longer storage.

 If you liked this recipe, you might like: